cloudfoundry-community-attic/traveling-cf-admin/README.md

 cf-admin-6.8.0-osx.tar.gz
 ```

 It will then create a GitHub release and upload these assets to the release.
-For example, for [v1.1788.0](https://github.com/cloudfoundry-community/traveling-bosh/releases/tag/v1.2788.0).

 Finally, update `scripts/installer` with the new CF CLI version.